French personal finance, explained in English

 What it actually is

-A simplified, flat-rate tax of 30% on most investment income: 12.8% income tax plus 17.2% social charges.
+A simplified, flat-rate tax of 31.4% on most investment income: 12.8% income tax plus 18.6% social charges (the social charges rate was raised in 2026 from 17.2%).
 Introduced in 2018 to simplify the taxation of dividends, interest, and capital gains.

 It applies by default to dividends from shares, interest from bonds and bank accounts, and capital gains on securities held outside a tax wrapper (no PEA, no assurance-vie).